 - LinkedIn, which is targeted to business professionals, has over 590 million users by the start of 2019.
 Like Facebook you can post both visual and verbal content.
 LinkedIn users are looking for jobs, looking to network or share content and looking to make business connections.

 When it comes to B2B, LinkedIn is the most successful platform for capturing quality leads.
 26% of B2B decision makers are using LinkedIn and companies that engage through LinkedIn generate 80% of their overall social media marketing leads through LinkedIn.

 While LinkedIn may be a great place for B2B companies to engage, does that mean it’s worth it to use their paid options rather than just posting to your company page?

-LinkedIn offers two paid options; ads and sponsored content.
-Here's more on the options:
+LinkedIn offers two paid options, ads and sponsored content.
+Here's what each option means:

-The first thing to know about LinkedIn ads is that they are more expensive than Facebook ads or a Google Adwords campaign.
+The first thing to know about LinkedIn ads is that they are more expensive than Facebook ads or a Google Ads campaign.

-However, LinkedIn options remain the best advertising for B2B companies due to the quality of leads that you gain through a LinkedIn campaign vs a Facebook, Twitter or Google campaign.
+However, LinkedIn remains the best advertising for B2B companies due to the quality of leads that you gain through a LinkedIn campaign vs a Facebook, Twitter or Google campaign.

 LinkedIn Sponsored Content

 LinkedIn Sponsored Content is the smart way to build qualified leads and is definitely worth the ad spend for B2B companies.